fovtran/nvc19_repo/Novel Coronavirus.md

 * Bone pain, dryness feeling.

-## Objectives for the pandemic
+## Current objectives for the pandemic

-* The chief objective of global health efforts against COVID-19 remains to effectively quarantine patients and screen individuals who may be infected to limit spread.
+* Objectives of global health efforts against COVID-19 remains to effectively distance infected patients among them and from less mild cases; and screen individuals who may be infected to limit rapid spread.
+* ...

+## Developing objectives for the pandemic

+* Deliver consistent models of infection and disease growth in a timeline infographics
+* ...

 ## COVID-19 main proteinase (Mpro)